Investor Relations

 Number of Executive Officers | 27 |

-Structure and Role of the Board of Directors
+Composition and role of the Board of Directors

-The Board of Directors meets once a month in principle to make important decisions regarding management plans and policies, and other management of the company, in accordance with laws and regulations, the Articles of Incorporation, and regulations of the Board of Directors.
-In addition, the authority to make decisions on business execution has been largely delegated to the Representative Corporate Executive Officer, and President, which brings speed to management and improves enterprise value through monitoring from a bird's-eye view of management as a whole.
+In principle, the Board of Directors meets once a month to make important management decisions, including on management plans and policies, in accordance with laws, the Articles of Incorporation, and the Regulations of the Board of Directors.
+Authority for business execution decisions is largely delegated to the Representative Corporate Executive Officer, President and CEO, to enable faster management, while monitoring from a comprehensive management perspective to enhance corporate value.

-Each committee consists of members (majority of whom are Outside Directors) selected by resolution of the Board of Directors from among the Directors, and each chairperson is chaired by an Outside Director.
+Each committee is composed of members selected from among the Directors by resolution of the Board of Directors, with a majority being Outside Directors, and the chairperson is an Outside Director.

-The Audit Committee audits the execution of duties by Directors and Corporate Executive Officers, determines audit reports, and also determines agenda items concerning appointment, dismissal, or refusal of reappointment of independent auditors, among other matters.
+The Audit Committee conducts audits of the execution of duties by Directors and Corporate Executive Officers, decides on audit reports, and determines proposals related to the appointment, dismissal, or non-reappointment of the independent auditor.

-- Outside Directors must possess the supervisory skills necessary for achieving 'Compass2030,' the Group's management vision, and supplementary skills that complement the knowledge and experience of the Company's Inside Directors and Corporate Executive Officer.
+- For Outside Directors, we expect them to possess the skills necessary to oversee the achievement of the Group's management vision, Compass 2030, and to complement the knowledge and experience of internal Directors and Corporate Executive Officers.

-- All Internal Directors other than the Representative Corporate Executive Officer and President are non-executive Directors.
-Their role is to provide proposals and information in an appropriate and timely manner in order to maintain the effectiveness of the Board of Directors.
+- All internal Directors, except for the Representative Corporate Executive Officer, President and CEO, serve as non-executive Directors and are responsible for providing proposals and information in a timely and appropriate manner to ensure the effectiveness of the Board of Directors.

 Skills (up to four) held by Outside Directors are as follows: